The Charter of the French language and its regulations govern the consultation of English-language content.

 ❯ Other Fabrics

-Gneissosity and migmatitic banding are commonly folded and cut by a Sn+1 foliation that appears to be roughly parallel to the Pn+1 antiform axial plane trace (see below).
-This foliation is relatively discreet and usually confused with Sn when N-S oriented.
-Nevertheless, in Pn+1 hinges, both fabrics are oblique and therefore clearly identifiable.
+Gneissosity and migmatitic banding are commonly folded and locally cut by a Sn+1 foliation that appears to be roughly parallel to the Pn+1 antiform axial plane trace (see adjacent photo).
+This foliation is relatively discreet and can be confused with the Sn foliation oriented N-S. Nevertheless, in Pn+1 hinges, both fabrics are oblique and therefore clearly identifiable.
 The Sn+1 foliation is emphasized by directional flattening and elongation of quartz grains and ferromagnesian mineral clusters (biotite and amphibole).
 A limited number of Sn+1 measurements have been collected, but their stereographic projection shows that the Sn+1 foliation is generally oriented NNE-SSW and its dip is typically >70°.

 ❯ Folds